Climate Crisis Series 1: The Individual and the Group

 So what does all that mean anyway?
-Well, this issue has created a unique and troubling split, specifically in North America, as our society races against the clock to stop our course towards a devastating future.(The clock is currently ticking!!
-Go buy some EarthSuds!!)
-This two-part article will analyze both individual and group action regarding climate change, and explain the pros and cons of both.
-The fact of the matter is that a combination of both is required to stand up to those who are destroying our environment.
+Well, this issue has created a unique and troubling split, specifically in North America, as our society races against the clock to stop our course towards a devastating future.
+This article will analyze individual action regarding climate change, and explain the pros and cons.

 One person against the world?

-- Dietary changes
+• Dietary changes

-- Using and advocating for more sustainable transportation
+• Using and advocating for more sustainable transportation

-- Shifting away from single-use plastics
+• Shifting away from single-use plastics

 Individual action can also manifest in the desire to change other people’s perspectives surrounding climate action.

-- Urging parliament to pass sustainable legislation
+• Urging parliament to pass sustainable legislation

-- Eating locally grown and meat-free meals
+• Eating locally grown and meat-free meals

-- Switching to public or electric transport
+• Switching to public or electric transport

-- Use energy at home wisely
+• Using energy at home wisely

 Everything with a grain of salt

-- only 9% of recyclable materials end up effectively recycled.
+• Only 9% of recyclable materials end up effectively recycled.

-- agriculture only makes up 10% of Canada’s greenhouse gas emissions.
+• Agriculture only makes up 10% of Canada’s greenhouse gas emissions.

-- In Canada, transportation and oil and gas, combine for the vast majority of emissions.
+• In Canada, transportation and oil and gas, combine for the vast majority of emissions.

 I don’t put these statistics here to discourage or tear down individuals who recycle properly or are vegan, but rather highlight the problem intrinsic to individual action.
 Let’s say there is an individual who recycles perfectly, is vegan, and takes exclusively electric city transport.
 The problem with this is not the individual’s action, but the fact that it is only one person.